 1. Where can I set up and operate my Mobile Food Vehicle in Cumberland LGA?

-Details on where you can operate your mobile food vehicle and for how long are outlined in Councils Mobile Food Vending Vehicles Guideline.
+Details on where you can operate your mobile food vehicle and for how long are outlined in our Mobile Food Vending Vehicles Guideline

 2. I want to trade at a particular public site/location – how can I get approval for this?

 If you wish to trade regularly from a public site, you must indicate this intention when applying for your mobile food vending approval.
 The proposal will then be assessed on its merits by Council.
-Further information on the general requirements for trading is provided in the Councils Mobile Food Vending Vehicles Guideline.
+Further information on the general requirements for trading is provided in our Mobile Food Vending Vehicles Guideline

 3. My mobile food vending business is already approved by another Council – do I still need to register with Cumberland City Council?

 Yes – you must seek the approval of the local Council in each local government area you wish to trade in.
-If you wish to operate in Cumberland area please complete and submit the Mobile Food Vending Application.
+If you wish to operate in Cumberland area please complete and submit the Mobile Food Vending Vehicle Application

 4. I want to set my food truck up at the front of my fixed food premises.
 Is this permitted?